Normal subgroups in the Cremona group (long version): Introduction

 \subsection{Description of the paper}

 The paper starts with the proof of Theorem~C in the general context of $\delta$-hyperbolic spaces (section \ref{sec:GromovHyp}), and explains how this general statement can be used in the case of isometry groups of spaces with constant negative curvature (section \ref{sec:NegCurvature}).

 Section \ref{sec:cremona-PM} provides an overview on the Picard-Manin space, the associated hyperbolic space $\hypman$, and the isometric action of $\Bir(\cpd)$ on this space.
 Algebraic geometry and geometric group theory are then put together to prove Theorem A (\S \ref{par:generic}), Theorem B, and the Main Theorem (\S \ref{par:goodauto}).
-At the end of the paper we list some remarks and comments.
+At the end of the paper we list a few remarks and comments.
+An appendix by de Cornulier proves that the Cremona group cannot be written as a non-trivial amalgamated product.